 Similar to spoofing, phishing can be facilitated through a number of different channels, like:

-- CEO fraud: impersonating the CEO to ask for an urgent payment to a supplier
+- CEO fraud: impersonating the CEO to ask for an urgent payment to a supplier (learn more on this type of fraud here)

 - Invoice fraud: impersonating a vendor to ask for a change in payment details